newjersey/navigator-content/src/roadmaps/tasks/site-safety-permits.md

 callToActionText: ""
 ---

-Your local government will need to verify that your site is safe for customers and workers.
+Your business site will need to be inspected by your local government to verify that it's safe for customers and workers.

 ---
 ### Safety Permits